mike-treadway/k8s-webhook/README.md

 The `newrelic-webhook-svc` service internally exposes two ports:

 * `8443`, required by the service.
-It can be configured in the `newrelic-webhook.yml` deployement file: https://github.com/newrelic/k8s-webhook/blob/master/deploy/newrelic-webhook.yaml#L55
+It can be configured in the `newrelic-webhook.yml` deployment file: https://github.com/newrelic/k8s-webhook/blob/master/deploy/newrelic-webhook.yaml#L55
 * `8080`, required for health check of the service.